 Transform a simple pork loin into a shredded pork masterpiece with a simple homemade rub, pineapple, onion, and soy sauce.
 Easy ingredients and your slow cooker make this Hawaiian Pork Loin a new dinner favorite, any night of the week!

 Pork loin is a staple standby in our house.
 Often sold in 2 to 5 pound roasts, it’s an easy way to feed a group or to cook once and have leftovers to reimagine for days.
 This Hawaiian pork loin version ticks all of those boxes and is packed with big flavor.
+A family dinner favorite that no one says no to.

 With very simple ingredients I can rub the loin down with a homemade spice mix, give it a quick sear, then toss it in my slow cooker for a few hours while I go about my day.